d-bl/MAE-gf/docs/snowflakes.md

 * [Snowflakes diagonal](#snowflakes-diagonal)

 ## Introduction
 On this page several snowflake-grounds are collected.
+Please see the discussion on the [_Tips, Tricks & Notes_][page-tips] page about the difference between spiders and snowflakes.

 ## Binche Snowflake
 Picture to follow.
 For the Binche spiders see [_Spiders_][page-spiders] page.